 About the Product

 AMBI Fade Cream comes in 2 different versions: 1 for normal skin and 1 for oily skin.
-It is a hydroquinone-based skin lightener (similar to ProDerma Light and NeoStrata HQ) that supposedly shows visible results after just 2 weeks of regular use.
+It is a hydroquinone-based skin lightener (similar to Proderma Light and NeoStrata HQ) that supposedly shows visible results after just 2 weeks of regular use.

 Here are the known ingredients in the cream:

 Vitamin E is an antioxidant which helps to protect good skin cells and repair damaged ones.
-Hydroquinone, as we’ve mentioned countless times, is known to be a potentially harmful skin lightening agent (even though the AMBI website specifically states that it is safe).
+Hydroquinone, as we’ve mentioned countless times, is thought to be a potentially harmful skin lightening agent (even though the AMBI website specifically states that it is safe).

-AMBI Fade Cream Customer Reviews
+AMBI Fade Cream Online Customer Reviews

-Oddly there seem to be a lot of rave reviews available for AMBI’s skin lightening cream.
+Oddly, there seem to be a lot of rave reviews available for AMBI’s skin lightening cream.
 They seem a bit suspicious at times, though, and within the mix you’ll find honest evaluations claiming that the product did little to fade dark spots and that it smells terrible.

 Overall, AMBI Fade Cream manages to average a 3.5 to 4 star rating across most sites online.
 Many claim that it works well but we find this a bit hard to believe due to the low % of active ingredients and the fact that some of these consumer reviews seem over-hyped.
 But we’ll let you be the judge of that.